-- Protecting the physical and emotional well-being of students is of paramount importance.
-Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property. - Staff members shall report immediately to a building administrator any accident, safety hazard, or other potentially harmful condition or situation s/he detects. - Staff members shall provide proper instruction in safety matters. - Any parent with a concern regarding the implementation of the provisions of F.S.
+• Protecting the physical and emotional well-being of students is of paramount importance.
+Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property.

+• Staff members shall report immediately to a building administrator any accident, safety hazard, or other potentially harmful condition or situation s/he detects.

+• Staff members shall provide proper instruction in safety matters.

+• Any parent concerned about implementing the provisions of F.S.
 1001.42(8)(c) may file a written complaint with the principal of their child's school.